-“Little man, you have no idea what this means right now,” Rahm said to his son on the practice range when he won.
+“Little man, you have no idea what this means right now,” Rahm said to his son.
 “You will soon enough.”

 Trailing by one shot, Oosthuizen drove into the canyon left of the 17th fairway for a bogey that left him two shots behind, and then he missed the fairway on the par-5 18th that kept him from going for the green for a look at eagle to force a playoff.